Congo M23 rebel fighters ride trucks out of Goma

-GOMA, Democratic Republic of Congo (Reuters) - Trucks carrying rebel fighters singing and brandishing their weapons pulled out of Democratic Republic of Congo’s eastern city of Goma on Saturday under a withdrawal deal brokered by regional states.
+GOMA, Democratic Republic of Congo, Dec 1 (Reuters) - Trucks carrying rebel fighters singing and brandishing their weapons pulled out of Democratic Republic of Congo’s eastern city of Goma on Saturday under a withdrawal deal brokered by regional states.

 “The M23 is leaving Goma,” the group’s deputy spokesman Amani Kabasha told Reuters.